 Once my chicken comes out of the brine I take it and cover it with buttermilk and what ever your standard favorite hot sauce is.
 Texas Pete is a fantastic one to use because it brings a really nice punch of vinegar to it, and its not really hot for most peoples pallets.
 I add just enough hot sauce to turn the buttermilk a light pink.
 I left the chicken hang out in the buttermilk for at least 24 hours.
 The acid in the hot sauce and the buttermilk help break down and tenderize the chicken, you’re left with a very tender and flavor piece of chicken.

-The next and final step is the dredge process.
+The next and final step for making Southern-Style Fried Chicken is the dredge process.

 Southern Fried Chicken Dredge